 The term PPE means “personal protective equipment,” which refers to protective clothing like face shields, masks, eyewear, etc., designed to protect the wearer from infection.
 Dental PPE acts as a barrier between infectious particles and your nose, eyes, and mouth.
 All the dental professionals and student dentists at Penn Dental Medicine utilize the highly effective N95 masks, which create a shield between dentists and their patients.
 Also, every person who enters our offices must be wearing a mask at all times until they receive treatment in the dentist’s chair.

 All these measures are vital components of Penn’s approach to ensuring the safety of our patients and staff while at our offices.
 When it comes to public health and safety, each additional protocol helps to disrupt the chain of transmission.
 At the University of Pennsylvania School of Dental Medicine, we are proud to be implementing the most stringent measures recommended by health authorities.
-With pre-screening, dental PPE, sanitation, and the use of UV technology, our offices are some of the cleanest, safest indoor spaces you’ll find locally.
+With pre-screening, dental PPE, and frequent sanitation, our offices are some of the cleanest, safest indoor spaces you’ll find locally.